-Recall that a compact invariant set $\La$ has a dominated splitting if the there exists a subbundle decomposition $T_\Lambda M=E\oplus F$ with $\dim(E)=\dim(F)=1$ and a positive constant $\la$ smaller than one satisfying $\frac{||Df_{|E}||}{||Df_{|F}||}<\la.$ In term of the projective dynamics, it holds that the subbundle $E$ is a repeller and $F$ is an attractor, i.e. $ g(E) > 1 > g(F)$ and this equivalent to the fact that for any vector $v$ it holds that either $g^n(v)\to 0$ or $g^{-n}(v)\to 0$ for $n\to +\infty$.
-Observe that this is equivalent to have a contracting and a repelling cone field.
-The next result establishes a tight relation between the existences of critical points and dominated splitting.
+In terms of the projective dynamics, this is equivalent to saying that $E$ is a repeller and $F$ is an attractor under $g$, i.e. $g(E) > 1 > g(F)$, or equivalently that for any vector $v$ either $g^n(v) \to 0$ or $g^{-n}(v) \to 0$ as $n \to +\infty$; equivalently again, $\La$ admits a contracting and a repelling cone field.
+The next result establishes a tight relation between the existence of critical points and dominated splitting.